deeonwuli/javascript-calculator/README.md

 # javascript-calculator
-A simple vanilla JS calculator for CcHub Developer internship application
+A simple vanilla JS calculator for CcHub Developer internship application by Chukwudumebi Onwuli.